mapardo-lab/exerciseDLKeepcoding/README.md

 A Random Forest model was trained and demonstrates the ability to identify all high-engagement POIs using tabular metadata, with the trade-off of including some false positives (precision = 0.71).

-A second model featuring a multimodal architecture was developed, combining tabular metadata with POI images.
+A second Deep Learning model featuring a multimodal architecture was developed, combining tabular metadata with POI images.
 This model achieves a balanced performance between sensitivity (0.88) and precision (0.84).

-Detailed results are available in the `notebooks` directory: see **exerciseDL.pdf** or **exerciseDL.html**
+Detailed results are available in the `notebooks` directory (see **exerciseDL.pdf** or **exerciseDL.html**)

 # Methodology